aappleton8/OpPermissions/README.md

  - /opset config set allowrequests &lt;op|permission|no&gt; - Set whether players can use the */oprequest* command
  - /opset config set useuuids &lt;true|false&gt; - Set whether the plugin should use usernames or UUIDs
  - /opset config set updateonplayerjoins &lt;true|false&gt; - Specify if the plugin should check user information each time the user joins
+ - /opset config set onlyautoupdateonline &lt;true|false&gt; - Specify whether the plugin should only automatcally update information for online players or all players (choosing 'false' for all players may perform operations on incorrect or non-existent players)
+ - /opset config set allowunsafechanges &lt;true|false&gt; - Specify whether the plugin can update the permenant ops list in a way that may remove players from it or not
  - /opset list - List the list
  - /opset check &lt;playername&gt; - Check if someone is on the list
  - /oplist - List all the ops on the server, depending on the given permissions